cf-toolsuite/robert/docs/ENDPOINTS.md

 Clones and refactors source

 > R*bert clones the remote repository, iterates over a set of file paths, and applies updates to each file based upon criteria in your prompt.
 It writes updates to a local branch, and if configured to do so, it will push those updates back to origin.
-That mentioned, it does not take into consideration relationships and/or transitive dependencies within source.
+Note: Refactoring does not take into account dependencies or relationships within the set of file paths.

 #### Sample interaction